mmwillingham/iac/aws_secrets_integration/README.md

 # Create an IAM Access Policy

-POLICY_ARN=$(aws --region "$REGION" --query Policy.Arn --output text iam create-policy --policy-name openshift-access-to-${MY_SECRET}-policy --policy-document file://policy.json)
+POLICY_ARN=$(aws --region "$REGION" --query Policy.Arn --output text iam create-policy --policy-name ocp-access-to-${MY_SECRET}-policy --policy-document file://policy.json)
 echo $POLICY_ARN

 # Create an IAM Role trust policy document
-# NOTE: The trust policy is locked down to the default service account of a namespace you create later in this process.
+# NOTE: The trust policy is locked down to the default service account of a ce you create later in this process.
 # NOTE: For testing, to allow all service accounts from all namespaces, you can change to
 #     "StringLike" : {
 #       "${OIDC_ENDPOINT}:sub": ["system:serviceaccount:*:*"]